 Certain long-term investment vehicles utilized by the College may have capital calls.
 The College will transfer any funds needed for capital calls from within its endowment portfolio.
-The College's long-term investment portfolio had approximately \$401 million and \$509 million as of June 30, 2022 and 2021, respectively, which could be liquidated within 30 days.
+The College's long-term investment portfolio had approximately \$448 million and \$401 million as of June 30, 2023, and 2022, respectively, which could be liquidated within 30 days.

-As of June 30, 2022 and 2021, the College's managed endowment consists of donor-restricted endowments and funds designated by the Board as endowments of \$1.004 billion and \$1.064 billion, respectively.
+As of June 30, 2023, and 2022, the College's managed endowment consists of donor-restricted endowments and funds designated by the College's Board of Trustees as endowments of \$1.052 billion and \$1.004 billion, respectively.
 Income from donor-restricted endowments is restricted for specific purposes, with the exception of the amounts available for general use.
 Donor-restricted endowment funds are unavailable for general expenditure.
 The endowment is subject to an annual spending rate of 5%, as described in Note 7.
-Although the College does not intend to spend from its board-designated endowment other than amounts appropriated for operations each year.
-As of June 30, 2022 and 2021, the College had \$258 million and \$269 million, respectively, of board-designated endowment funds available to support operations, if necessary, with Board approval.
+As of June 30, 2023, and 2022, the College had \$266 million and \$258 million, respectively, of board-designated endowment funds that while not intended to, could be made available to support operations, if necessary, following Board approval.